Discord-Net-Labs/Discord.Net-Labs/FAQ.md

 This could be caused by several things but the most common one is an invalid "Name" for the command or any of the options/arguments for the command.
 Make sure your "Name" is all lowercase and only contains letters or dashes.
 It should also be less than 32 characters.
 If you are still having issues after checking this, read up on the other slash commands limits [here](https://discord.com/developers/docs/interactions/slash-commands#a-quick-note-on-limits).

 > [!NOTE]
-> In most cases, you can catch an [ApplicationCommandException](https://discord-net-labs.com/api/Discord.Net.ApplicationCommandException.html?q=applicationcommandexception) error from it.
+> In most cases, you can catch an [ApplicationCommandException](https://discord-net-labs.com/api/Discord.Net.ApplicationCommandException.html?q=applicationcommandexception) error from creation.
 > This exception will tell you what part of your command is invalid as well as why.

 #### How can I use Victoria with Labs?